mphasize/sails-association-test/README.md

-# Bug demo for Many-to-Many association in Sails.js v.10
+# Bug demo for .update() Many-to-Many Through association in Sails.js v.10

 This example defines 3 models: User, Workspace and Membership.
 The Membership model is used to handle the many-to-many associations between Users and Workspaces and add custom attributes to each association.